-Brussels - European Management Centre
+Brussels - Management Centre Europe

 On 21 October 2013, Mauro Petriccione, Director for "Development and management of trade relations with Neighbourhood Countries and with South-East Asia" at the DG "Trade" of the EC, met with Jun Yokota, Japanese Chief Negotiator, Special Representative of the Government in charge of the Japan-EU EPA negotiations, in the framework of the third round of negotiations for EU-Japan Free Trade Agreement (FTA), held in Brussels, Belgium.